pardonm6/paru2295/README.md

    - [Windows command prompt] `.\env\Scripts\activate.bat`
    - [in Windows PowerShell] `.\env\Scripts\Activate.ps1`
 3. Make sure that your terminal is in the environment (`env`) not in the global Python installation.
 The terminal should start with the word `env`
-4. Install required packages `pip install -r ./requirements.txt`
+4. Install required packages ` install -r pip./requirements.txt`
 5. Check that the installation works running `streamlit hello`
 6. Stop the terminal by pressing **Ctrl+C**